mitoNGS/MToolBox/README.md

 We would also like to thank Professor Marcella Attimonelli (University of Bari), who inspired and supervises the MToolBox project.

+**As of February 2019*

+A bug in the phylotree build 17 tree parsing has been fixed, causing replacement of `haplogroups.txt` and `phylotree_r17.pickle` files.
+The bug was causing wrong predictions mostly for X haplogroups.
+Please update your MToolBox installation with `git pull`.

 **As of April 2018**
 Update to MToolBox v.1.1